Arnold-n/P1P2MQTT/SerialProtocol.md

+<<<<<<< Updated upstream
 # Serial protocol description

 ## Serial input

 The serial interface is used to give commands to P1P2Monitor.
-Command description moved to P1P2Monitor-commands.md, but you may be more interested in P1P2MQTT's [MQTT usage description](https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2MQTT.md).
+P1P2Monitor's command description can be found in P1P2Monitor-commands.md, but you may be more interested in P1P2MQTT's [MQTT usage description](https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2MQTT.md).

 To suppress serial input not intended for P1P2Monitor (such as output (debug/boot) messages from ESP8266), each serial line must start with SERIAL_MAGICSTRING (default "1P2P") if defined.
 Further, first line received after a reboot will be ignored (P1P2MQTT aims to flush this).
 Lines which are too long (> approximately 90 characters) will also be ignored.